Wayland workspace overlay daemon

 └─ IPC socket created at /run/user/$UID/woven.sock

-└─ Compositor backend connects
+└─ Compositor backend connects (Niri / Hyprland / Sway)

-woven-ctrl --toggle received
+woven-ctrl --toggle

-└─ if overlay visible → surface hidden
+└─ if visible → keyboard deactivated, surface hides

-Wayland Surface
+Wayland Surface (Overlay)

 layer: TOP